 Although I titled this “Balancing Your BRAND And Your Life” it can also apply to all you indie bloggers and t-shirt reviewers out there.
 After all, building a successful blog is similar to building a successful brand, both of them involve a lot of time and effort that almost inevitably leads to stress affecting more of your life than just the portion devoted to your online endeavor.
 I have been pushing Sugar Steak for about a year now, and yes I say “pushing” because my brand has become like a drug, I’m addicted to it, and sometimes that does more harm than good.
 I’m sure all indie brand owners and bloggers can relate to this feeling at some time or another.
 Spending way too much time thinking about your brand, what you’d like to do with it, ways to build your social networks, ideas to spark some more sales, and so on.
+Here you will get the best 16 Best Twitter Bots & Automation Tools (2021), do visit.
 It’s awesome to have passion for your brand and always be thinking of ways to improve, but sometimes you’ve got to take a step back in order to avoid burnout, jolt some creativity, and ultimately make better decisions.
 Below I’ve tossed together a few things that contribute to what I’m calling “obsessive brand disorder” and ways we can stay passionate without driving ourselves insane.

 SPENDING TOO MUCH TIME ONLINE